Guntereno/FuelRatHelper/readme.md

 ### Installation

-Copy the files 'rat_lib.py', 'fuelrat_hexchat.py' and 'rat_client.py into the HexChat addons folder.
+Run the install script with ```python install.py```.
+This will ensure the correct files are installed under the HexChat addons folder.
-(%AppData%\HexChat\addons)

 ### Usage

-The system should be copied to the clipboard automatically whenever MechaSqeak fires up the ratsignal.
-There are a couple of commands which control the behaviour of the
+The requested info (by default, the system name) should be copied to the clipboard automatically whenever MechaSqeak fires up the ratsignal.
+There are a couple of commands which control the behaviour of the plugin:
-plugin:

 ```/fr_log <'true'/'false'>```: Enable or disable FuelRat helper logging.